Stanley Tucci Inspired Penne all’ Arrabbiata

 Check out our other Stanley Tucci Inspired Recipes:

-Recipe and Prop styling by Keith Recker/ Photography by Dave Bryce/ Food styling by Veda Sankaran/ Fabric by @foundandforagedfibres / Wine pairing by Adam Knoerzer
+Story and recipe by Keith Recker / Photography by Dave Bryce/ Food styling by Veda Sankaran / Fabric by @foundandforagedfibres / Wine pairing by Adam Knoerzer

 Subscribe to TABLE Magazine‘s print edition.